mjasyal-z/azure-docs/articles/active-directory/saas-apps/zscaler-internet-access-administrator-tutorial.md

 ### Configure Zscaler Internet Access Administrator Single Sign-On

-9. In a different web browser window, log in to your Zscaler Internet Access Administrator company site as an administrator.
+9. In a different web browser window, log in to your Zscaler Internet Access Admin portal.

-10. Go to **Administration > Authentication > Authentication Settings** and perform the following steps:
+10. Go to **Administration > Administrator Management** and perform the following steps:

 	![Administration](./media/zscaler-internet-access-administrator-tutorial/ic800206.png "Administration")